MikeSabillon/spring-sfg-joke-app/README.md

-# spring-sfg-joke-app
+# Spring Joke App
-A small application that gets a random joke from a service and displays it on the main html page.
-Made using spring framework 5 for testing new concepts.
+A small application that gets a random chuck norris joke from a service and displays it on a html page.
+Assigment from beginner to guru course on udemy.